paulfitzpatrick85/CI-Portfolio-Project-1/README.md

 At the bottom of each page, the footer has social media icons linking to each sites homepage (as this is a ficitous site with without actual social media profiles).

 ## Testing section
-I tested and confirmed the three pages are responsive to screen sizes as small as 325px.
+- I tested and confirmed that the website displayed correctly accross multipe screen sizes from large monitors to laptop, tablet and small smartphones (as small as 325px), and also in different browsers including chrome, firefox and microsoft edge.

-I tested my html on the w3c vaildator and found all code to be ok.
+- I tested my html on the w3c vaildator and my css on jigsaw and found all code to be ok.
-Although the intial test found three stray closing tags from the footer icons, and showed that I accidentally placed the script for font awesome below the closing body tag.
-Once these errors when tended to, the vaildator gave the all clear.

-I also tested my css on jigsaw and everything was perfect first time.

-I confirmed that the signup form cannot be submitted without a name and correct type email, the other sections are not required because of the nature of the site, eg some users-parents in this case may not be at the point of looking for therapists or even know they need one yet.
+- I confirmed that the signup form cannot be submitted without a name, correctly input email and at least one checkbox being ticked in the radio btton sections.

-I tested the sites accessibility through lighthouse, the image below showing the results.
+- I tested the sites accessibility through lighthouse, the image below showing the results.

 ![Screenshot (107)](https://user-images.githubusercontent.com/55660566/153726157-f7f9f91e-1a91-4b22-ba01-5217a248913f.png)